How to mix your way to a brilliant cocktail menu

 By reinterpreting old classics

 Old favorites such as the Old Fashioned, Martini or Daiquiri are still being sipped on all over the world years after they first appeared on the cocktail scene.
 In fact, recently certain drinks have been experiencing a renaissance, thanks to the likes of Don Draper and James Bond.
 For Chris, you can’t go wrong with a classic cocktail done well, but you can add your own spin on it by playing with the ingredients.
 He developed a Coconut Butter Old Fashioned for London Cocktail Week by adding coconut butter to an iconic drink.
 Try curating a classic cocktail that has worldly appeal and turns it into your own by replacing or adding a few ingredients.

 Some of the most unusual cocktails can be the most memorable.
 By bringing something totally new to the table, you can really surprise your customers.
 Experiment with unusual flavor combinations to create a selection of drinks that are as intriguing as they are delicious.

 Produce quality over quantity

 For Chris, bar owners should focus on delivering quality over quantity to create a menu that will keep customers coming back.
 “Since the financial crisis, people are spending less often, but actually spending more when they do spend.
 They want quality over quantity when they go out drinking.”
 With customers looking for quality, bars need to meet this need by raising their standards.

 How can you improve the quality of your menu?
 For one, using high-quality ingredients makes a high difference to the taste and overall quality of cocktails.
 Choose high-quality spirits (gin, vodka, scotch, etc.) that can be the delicious base of a cocktail or a delicious drink on their own.
-Where possible, use fresh and seasonal fruit and herbs bring a more intense flavour.
-Impress your customers with lively flavours and stay away from synthetic syrups and purées.
+Where possible, use fresh and seasonal fruit and herbs bring a more intense flavor.
+Impress your customers with lively flavors and stay away from synthetic syrups and purées.